coudertlab/simple-adsorption-workflow/README.md

         }
 }
 ```
-In this example, the user can modify parameters and default parameters for RASPA.
-One need to specify :
+In this example, the user can modify parameters and default parameters for RASPA simulations.
+The required specifications are as follows:

-- A six-letter CSD code identifying the material (example: `KAXQIL`)
+- A six-letter CSD code to identify the material (e.g., `KAXQIL`).
-- A choice of guest molecule `molecule_name` (example: methane)
+- Selection of a guest molecule using molecule_name (e.g., `methane`).
-- Temperature `temperature`
+- Setting the temperature (`temperature`).
-- Pressure range `pressures` : 2 values (min and max) are required
+- Specifying a pressure range with two values (`pressures`): minimum and maximum pressure.
-- Number of points to be calculated on the isotherm `npoints`
+- Determining the number of points to calculate on the isotherm (`npoints`).

-> Note : If some entries are multiple (e.g. several materials), the program will combine all possible parameters, generating a simulation folder for each unique set of parameters.
+It's important to note that if there are multiple entries for any parameter (e.g., multiple materials), the program will generate simulation folders for each unique combination of parameters.

-In this workflow, there are restrictions to make simulations simple (strict assumptions):
+In this workflow, there are certain restrictions in order to keep the simulations simple and make some assumptions:

-- the material is available in the CoreMOF database, through MOFXDB database (https://github.com/n8ta/mofdb-client)
+- The material must be available in the CoreMOF database, accessible through the MOFXDB database (https://github.com/n8ta/mofdb-client).
-- the guest molecule is a rare gas (Ar, Xe) or has a spherical model (N2, CH4, SF6)
+- The guest molecule should be a rare gas such as argon (Ar) or xenon (Xe), or it should have a spherical model, like nitrogen (N2), methane (CH4), or sulfur hexafluoride (SF6).
-- no electrostatic interactions are considered
+- No electrostatic interactions are considered in the simulations.

+These restrictions and assumptions aim to streamline the simulations and simplify the modeling process.

 ## Workflow outputs